-How can I determine the type of electric car connector and charging mode that best suit my vehicle, either at home or at a public charging point?
-Despite the technical terms specific to electric mobility, the matter is actually very simple.
-Just follow this guide!
+Are you wondering how to determine the connector type and charging mode for your vehicle, whether at home or at a public charging station?
+Despite the technical terms involved in electric mobility, it is actually a very simple matter.
+Read on to learn more!

-Whatever type of electric car connector is available at the terminal, the speed of charging and compatibility with the different modes is conditioned by the maximum power that the car’s onboard electronics are able to absorb.
-The Chameleon Charger developed by Renault for its ZOEs, for example, can handle charging between 1.8 kW and 43 kW.
+Regardless of the connector type used by the charging station, the speed of charging and the compatibility with different charging modes depend on the maximum power that the car’s onboard electronics are able to absorb.
+The aptly-named Caméléon charger, developed by Renault for ZOE, can handle charging at anywhere from 1.8 to 43 kW.

-« Mode 3” is when a control device is directly integrated into the electrical supply.
-Recommended for charging at home or in other private spaces, it involves the installation of a wallbox, an electronic unit that controls all aspects of charging.
-Often equipped with programming functions, it is fed by a dedicated electrical circuit, capable of delivering more than twice the power of a standard domestic socket, thus explaining why the price of such a charging point includes installation fees.
-A wallbox that puts out 7.4 kW will recharge a ZOE in about eight hours.
+For more extensive charging at home, “mode 3” is the best, safest option.
+With mode 3 charging, a control device is built into the charging point.
+This mode, which is recommended for charging at home or in other private spaces, calls for the installation of something called a Wallbox, an electronic unit that controls all the various elements of charging.
+These units often come equipped with various programming functions, and are fed by a dedicated electrical circuit capable of delivering more than twice the power of a standard domestic socket.
+That is why this type of installation must be handled by a professional.
+A helpful hint: governments often offer subsidies to help pay for the cost of a charging point and its installation.
+As an example, a 7.4 kW Wallbox can fully recharge a ZOE in approximately 9 hours.